 Have snacks and drinks on hand for both you and your swimmer.
+Invest in comfortable seats.
 And keep some entertainment readily available for yourself as well.
 Just be sure you don’t get too sidetracked that you miss them swim!

 But while meets might stretch long, they’re worth it to watch your child race.
 To see all the effort they put into practice pay off later at a meet.

-So while meets can be long and seem to stretch forever, you should also know how to be supportive.
+So while meets can be long, loud, and seem to stretch forever, you should also know how to be supportive.
 Trust me when I say that your swimmer can tell when you don’t really want to be there.

 And that’s devastating for them.

 Just remember that you’re both in the same boat!
 They have to wait, just like you do 🙂 Try your best to make the most of the downtime.
 Catch up with some reading or shows when they’re not swimming.

 It’ll help the hours go by much faster.